AhmetKazzaz/todoApp/README.md

 **The app has the following packages:**

-* `model:` Directory holds all database/logic related classes.
+* `model:` package holds all database/logic related classes.
     -`converters:` contains a date converter class.
     -`dao:` Data Access Objects classes for Room Database.
     -`entities:` Database Entitiy classes that represent the tables.
     -`relations:` holds a relation between two entities.
     -`repository:` repistory classes that represent the data layer to the application.
-* `ui:` Directory holds ui classes such as custom views and callbacks.
+* `ui:` package holds ui classes such as custom views and callbacks.
      -`adapter:` has recyclerviews' adapters.
 * `utility:` contains classes that deal with file convertion
 * `view:` activities/fragments are declared under this package.